-Sony's all-new flagship X900C series 4K TV has a lot going for it.
+Sony's all-new X900C series has a lot going for it.
 It's sleek, slim and powerful, and thanks to the addition of Android TV it's smarter and more versatile than a Sony TV set has ever been before.

 It's the slimmest TV Sony has ever released, too, at just 4.9mm at its thinnest point.
-Which, as Sony was keen to point out during its press event at CES on Monday evening, is even slimmer than the superslim Xperia Z3 smartphone.
+Which, as Sony was keen to point out during their press event Monday evening, is slimmer than the Xperia Z3 smartphone.

 While other panel purveyors are happy to fight over flexible screens and curved designs, Sony's clearly shooting to become the king of one design aspect: thinness.
 And indeed at .2-inch it certainly takes the cake.